 Wouldn't it be nice to know who's ringing your doorbell before you ever answer?
 With a video doorbell camera, you're able to view who's outside quickly, so you can decide whether it's safe to answer the door.
 Doorbell cameras are also great if you have kids since they can let you know when your child is home from school and allow you to notify them if a stranger is outside.

-You can talk to your landlord to see if DIY exterior cameras like the Blue by ADT doorbell camera would be a good compromise.
+You can talk to your property manager to see if DIY exterior cameras like the Blue by ADT doorbell camera would be a good compromise for added door security.
 This doorbell camera offers simple installation right outside your door, without requiring alterations to your existing door.
 It still provides all the features you love from a doorbell camera, like two-way talk, facial recognition, motion sensor alerts, and remote access to your feed, without the added cost of installation.

 Blue by ADT makes DIY installation simple for apartment dwellers.